mxagar/finance_accounting_courses/python_finance/06_AlgorithmicTrading/AlgorithmicTrading_Howto.md

     - `handle_data`: called every minute to perform actions depending on stock values
     - `schedule_function`
     - ...
+- The Quantopian IDE had a debugger integrated, too
+- Quantopian had Jupyter notebooks, too
+- It is possible to
+    - do leveraging: you borrow money and invest it; basically, the sum of the weights is lager than 1
+        - that is really risky
+        - we can put some leverage ratio thresholds to avoid too much risk
+    - short: basically, the weights of stocks to short are negative

 ### Some algorithms programmed